Frequently Asked Questions

 No. Per the Acknowledgement of Use each request is specifically for the use of the software for a specific government program under a specific government contract.
 If you need to use the Astrodynamic Standards software on another contract, a new request must be submitted.

 I’m a government agency and I already requested the software on another program but want to use the software on different program.
 Can I use it on the different program?

 Requests are specifically for a program.
 You will have to make another request.

 I’ve made a request on Space/Cyberspace Analysis Resource Portal (SARP), https://halfway.peterson.af.mil/SARP before and my request is similar.
 Is there an easy way to make a new request?

 Yes.
-You can use the copy feature to make the request.
+You can use the copy feature (only available on SARP) to make the request.

 Why does the government COR or PM need to make a request for the same software that a contractor is making under a contract that the COR/PM are managing?

 Per Air Force Space Command Instruction (AFSPCI) 17-105, redistribution of the software by any entity is strictly forbidden.
 If a valid contractor inserts the Astrodynamic Standards software into any software product/system in their performance of a contract with the US government and plans on providing that software product/system to the government under the terms and conditions of the contract Statement of Work or Performance Work Statement (e.g. Contract Deliverable), that software product/system cannot include the Astrodynamic Standards as this would be considered redistribution.

 In order for the contractor’s software product to work, the government must request the Astrodynamic Standards software and then “plug” it in to the deliverable.